 During my studies in classical double bass with Quirijn van Regteren Altena (Utrecht Conservatory), I have received amazing lessons in historically informed performance practice from cellist Viola de Hoog, violinist Antoinette Lohmann and bassist and gambist Joshua Cheatham.
 I love the combination of delivering strong emotional expressions and intellectual, historical knowledge.

 Next, to my growing career as a historical bassist, I love performing repertoire from the 20th and 21st century as well.
 In the last two years, I received masterclasses from world-class bassists such as Joel Quarrington, Jeff Bradetich and Edicson Ruiz.
 Together with violinist Kirsti Apajalathi, I made and performed a duo program called ‘Baroque Violin Meets Double Bass’, in which we focus on 20th-century repertoire for violin and double bass.

 I am also a member of two young early music ensembles:

 Ensemble La Favorita, which made a kick start in summer 2017 in the early music festivals in Brugge, Utrecht Fringe and IYAP Antwerp.

-Das Neue Mannheimer Orchester, with which we recently won the Hofkapelle Preis for 2019 in the International ‘Gebrüder Graun’ Competition in Germany.
+Das Neue Mannheimer Orchester, with which we won the Hofkapelle Preis for 2019 in the International ‘Gebrüder Graun’ Competition in Germany.